yuanchenyang/personal-website/symmetry.md

 Assume that we are in a regime where the dimension of $$x_i$$ and $$w$$ is much larger (possibly infinite) than the number of datapoints $$n$$.
-We can, however, drastically reduce the size of the problem with the following observation
+We can, however, drastically reduce the size of the problem with the following observation:

 **Proposition (Invariance under projection):** Let $$P$$ be the orthogonal projection onto the subspace spanned by $$x_1, \ldots, x_n$$.
 For any $$w$$ we have: